Export spatial data collected by GoPro Max

 - Download links:

-- Hardware recommendation: Since 360-degree video rendering requires high GPU performance, it is recommended to use a computer with a dedicated graphics card for processing.
+- Hardware recommendation: Due to the high GPU demands of panoramic video rendering, a computer with a dedicated graphics card is recommended.

-.LRVfile with the same name (GoPro Max's low-resolution preview file), which can be previewed directly on your computer without installing additional software.
+.LRVfile (GoPro Max's low-resolution preview), which can be previewed directly on a computer without additional software.

 Next steps

-After exporting and verifying the data, proceed to the mapping section to learn how to upload collected data and construct a Mega Block map.
+After data export and verification, proceed to the mapping chapter to learn how to upload collected data to build a Mega Block map.